What do you do that the landlord cannot do themselves?

 Which claim for possession is most likely to succeed?

-A claim under Section 21 of the Housing Act is most likely to succeed as if issued correctly there is no real defence that the tenant can raise.
+A claim under Section 21 of the Housing Act is most likely to succeed as if issued correctly and the deposit legislation has been adhered to there is no real defence that the tenant can raise.

 My tenant pays by cheque yet I have requested he pay by standing order, can I refuse the cheque?